Chickahominy people: Powhatan period

-They encountered settlers from the first permanent English settlement founded at Jamestown in 1607.
-The tribe helped the English survive during the first few winters by trading food for English goods, as the settlers were ill-prepared for farming and developing their frontier site.
+They were encountered by settlers from the first permanent English settlement founded at Jamestown in 1607.
+The nation helped the English survive during the first few winters by trading food for English goods, as the settlers were ill-prepared for farming and developing their colony.
 The Chickahominy taught the English how to grow and preserve crops in local conditions.
-By 1614, the tribe had signed a treaty with the colonists; it required the tribe to provide 300 warriors to fight the Spanish, which had an established colony in Florida and the lower East Coast.
+By 1614, they had signed a treaty with the colonists; it required them to provide 300 warriors to fight the Spanish, which had an established colony in Florida and the lower East Coast.